-Dr Clark is a member of both the Council and Standards of Care Committee of the British Society of Allergy and Clinical Immunology.
+Dr Clark is Chair of the Standards of Care Committee of the British Society of Allergy and Clinical Immunology, which writes national guidelines for specialist allergy care.
 He is also Secretary to the European Taskforce on the Allergic Child at School, and was recently appointed expert advisor to the Committee on Toxicity to review peanut avoidance advice given during pregnancy and early childhood.
 He is a regularly invited speaker at national and international allergy conferences, a reviewer for the major allergy journals and a research reviewer for the Food Standards Agency.

 Adam read Medicine and Neuroscience at Cambridge University before completing his clinical training at University College, London.
 Having completed specialist training in Paediatric Allergy in 2006, he is now a consultant and joint clinical lead of Allergy at Guy’s & St Thomas’ Hospitals, London.
 He obtained his higher degree (MD) from Cambridge University in 2011.